joovnaz/Floomeen/README.md

 	[FloomeenState]
 	public string OrderStatus { get; set; }

-	[FloomeenMachine]
-	public string FloomeenMachine { get; set; }
    ...
 }

 ```

-The attributes `[FloomeenId]` and `[FloomeenState]` allow to map the customer order unique identifaction and its state with Floomine workflow.
+The attributes `[FloomeenId]` and `[FloomeenState]` allow Floomine to map the customer order unique identifaction and its state during workflow.
-In our case are mapped to existing properties of the POCO class.
+In our case, both are mapped to existing properties of the POCO class.

-A new property is introduced the `FloomeenMachine`. (---)

-The interface IFellow (simply an empty interface) allows Floomeen to associate its engine and manage persistency by `IFellow` interface.
+The interface IFellow (a trivial empty interface) allows Floomeen to manage persistency by `IFellow` interface.

-That it.
-Finally some setup code to allow Floomeen to plug the new born customer order:
+Finally, the `CustomerOrderFloomeen` is ready to start, with a setup process:

 ```